 Not only is donating good for people in need, you get to declutter your house and get a tax write-off up to $500 per donation without having to fill out a form to say where the item came from.

 We all tend to accumulate a bunch of stuff over time.
 It feels absolutely fantastic to get rid of “excess inventory” so that people with low inventory can be helped.
 You can also donate other assets such as stocks, your car, and other valuable goods as well.

-When I moved houses in June, I donated about eight bags of clothing to Goodwill and The Salvation Army.
+When I last moved houses, I donated about eight bags of clothing to Goodwill and The Salvation Army.
 Less stuff means less to move!
-I’ve got a couple items of furniture that don’t fit my smaller house that I’ll have to donate as well.
+I had a couple items of furniture that couldn’t fit my smaller house that I had to donate as well.

-I originally considered donating Moose for the tax write-off, but I found it was so much more convenient to just trade him in when I got the Honda Fit.
+I originally considered donating my car Moose for the tax write-off.
+But, I found it was so much more convenient to just trade him in when I got the Honda Fit.
 Besides, I’m not sure how much longer Moose would have lasted.